-This is inconsistent with international human rights standards and with the provisions of UNCAC itself.
+This outcome is inconsistent with international human rights standards and with the provisions of UNCAC itself.
 The UNCAC prevention chapter contains numerous references to transparency and recognises the importance of civil society participation in anti-corruption efforts.

 The second review cycle

-The second review cycle started at the end of June 2016 and is due to continue for five years.
+The second review cycle began at the end of June 2016 and is due to continue for five years.
 About 40 countries each year will be reviewed on their implementation of the UNCAC chapters on prevention and asset recovery.

 Principles of Transparency